qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   The keys on `_FUN` to layers that have a 'descramble' twin, switch to the normal layer variant in normal mode, and to the 'descramble' variant when in 'descramble' mode.
-The same is the case for the base layers `_LTR` (normal) and `_DDL` (descramble).
+This includes the base layers `_LTR` (normal) and `_DDL` (descramble).

   Activation: go to `_FUN` layer, touch the upper/right key (Backspace on base layer).
 This cycles through the descramble modes.

       ⮚ When the left led is white: normal mode.
       ⮚ Right led white: full descramble mode (Linux descrambled Unicode input).
       ⮚ Middle led white: half descramble mode, with normal Unicode input system.

   With the middle led set to white, you can take advantage of a Unicode input mode that works on your system, if it is the same when the